MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 %prod.quarkus.container-image.image=<LOGIN_SERVER_VALUE>/todo-quarkus-aks:1.0
 ```

-As a final check, when you've completed all the necessary substitutions in `application.properties`, there must be no occurrences of the `<` character.
-If there are, please double check you've completed all the necessary substitutions.
+As a final check, when you've completed all the necessary substitutions in **application.properties**, there must be no occurrences of the `<` character.
+If there are, double check that you've completed all the necessary substitutions.

-### Build the container image and push it to container registry
+### Build the container image and push it to the container registry

 Now, use the following command to build the application itself.
 This command uses the Kubernetes and Jib extensions to build the container image.